WATCH | Kohli Loses TEMPER on Umpire After Root Gets a Lifeline

-It was the big wicket of English skipper Joe Root at stake and hence Virat Kohli lost his cool on the umpire after a bizarre umpire’s call on Monday during the second Test at Chepauk.
+Ind Vs Eng: It was the big wicket of English skipper Joe Root at stake and hence Virat Kohli lost his cool on the umpire after a bizarre umpire’s call on Monday during the second Test at Chepauk.
 Axar Patel had got the ball to stay a tad-bit low and it seemed to have snuck under the bat of Root and Rishabh Pant caught the ball and appealed.
 It was so close to the stumps that everyone joined Pant in appeal.
-Also Read - IND vs ENG 2nd Test, Day 3: Ton-up Ravichandran Ashwin's Masterclass Puts India in Driving Seat Against England
+Also Read - 2nd Test, Day 4: Shubman Gill Taken For Scans After Sustaining Blow on his Left Forearm

 Eventually, he walked up to the umpire in an aggressive manner and asked him for a clarification.
-Also Read - Highlights India vs England 2nd Test: Ashwin Shines With Century as IND Dominate Day 3
+Also Read - PK, Are You Serious?
+Fans Troll Kings XI Punjab For Renaming Franchise to Punjab Kings Ahead of IPL 2021

 Here is what transpired: